You see a cyber line on the businessowners policy and feel like the box is checked.

 - waiting periods

-- narrow business interruption wording
+- narrow downtime wording

 - vendor-only triggers

-- social engineering or funds-transfer carve-outs
+- social engineering carve-outs

-- panel requirements that shrink your real response options
+- panel requirements

 What actually moves the decision